eosrio/hyperion-docs/docs/providers/setup/chain.md

 - `"index_deltas": true` ⇒ Index common table deltas (see delta on definitions/mappings)
 - `"index_transfer_memo": true` ⇒ Index transfers memo
 - `"index_all_deltas": true` ⇒ Index all table deltas
+- `"index_deltas_deletions": false` ⇒ Also index row deletions (deltas with `present=0`) so they appear in `get_deltas` (query with `&present=0` for removals only).
+Off by default; enabling it adds index volume on high-churn tables and only affects blocks indexed afterwards — reindex the affected range to backfill past deletions.

 #### 7.1 Streaming